ainsleydev/website/content/guidelines/html/general.md

 ## Letter-casing

-All attribute names, classes, IDs should be lower case and with a hyphen between two words (kebab case).
+All attribute names, classes and IDs should be lower case and with a hyphen between two words (kebab case).

 **Avoid**